nothing

 .

-Can we live with our imperfections?
-We not only can, we must.
-Because the more we repair our natural shortcomings, the more they multiply.
-Don't allow others to speak ill of your shortcomings.
+Can we live with our flaws?
+We not only can — we must.
+For the more we correct our natural imperfections, the more they multiply.
+Do not let anyone talk you out of your shortcomings.
 They are system-relevant and make you unique.
-In reality, they only interpret their own shortcomings into you and fight against them in you instead of accepting them as a fundamental principle within themselves.
-The snowman on page 4 can also testify to this: If one interprets their own inadequacy, system-conditioned by the fundamental principle of imperfection (symbolised by the hole in the snowy field), into others to fight against it there, others rightly resist.
-And sometimes all those involved intensify the confrontation to the point of waging war as a final consequence.
+And in reality, those who criticize your flaws are merely projecting their own imperfections onto you — and fight them in you instead of accepting them as the most fundamental principle within themselves.
+The snowman from page 4 can additionally testify: If one projects one’s own system-based imperfection (symbolized by the hole in the snowfield) onto others in order to fight it there, the others will rightly defend themselves.
+And all parties intensify the conflict — sometimes even into war as the final consequence.

 .

-Final word: Pay attention to coincidence.
-He is the guardian of imperfection.
+Final word: Pay attention to chance.
+It is the executor of imperfection.

 mensch